parsevalbtc/libbitcoin-system-wiki/BIP173-For-Humans.md

 > When writing whole bytes from source, the last byte, e.g. `[xxxxpppp]`, will either be unpadded or *all* padding (and must be dropped).
 If size indicates source padding, and the last byte is non-zero, the source was not converted properly from bytes.
 This must be tested in order to invalidate malformed addresses.

-While BIP173 program conversion is often exceedingly opaque, it is really as simple as this.
+While [BIP173](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) program conversion is often exceedingly [opaque](https://github.com/sipa/bech32/blob/master/ref/c%2B%2B/segwit_addr.cpp#L33-L54), it is really as simple as this.

+> It is often the case that when manipulating bits on arbitrary byte boundaries, code becomes exceedingly complex and fragile.
+The solution is often to use a bit stream reader and/or writer.

 ```cpp
     // 8-to-5 conversion snippet